Aggravated Assault – No Charges Were Filed

 Summary: The defendant and victim were dating for months prior to this incident.
 After the victim broke up with the defendant, the defendant began to follow the victim.
 One night, the defendant came to the house of the victim to get some property back.
 The victim and defendant got into an argument and the victim went inside.
 The defendant then allegedly scratched the hood of the defendant’s new car.
 The police were called but the defendant had already left the house.
 The police called the defendant in for questioning and she denied the allegations.
 She was placed under arrest.
 In speaking with the victim’s lawyer, we discovered that the alleged damages were not the same amount that was initially told to the police.
 Based on our investigation, the felony charges against the defendant were dropped.

 Firearm Robbery – State Dropped Charges

-Summary: The defendant was in the back yard of his home and noticed a police officer running on the side of his house.
+Summary: The defendant was in the backyard of his home and noticed a police officer running on the side of his house.
 The police were there investigating a complaint at his neighbor’s home.
-According to the police, the defendant picked up a small plant which appeared to be cannabis and ran and hid it in his back yard.
-The police came in his back yard to investigate.
-They located the plant and spoke with the defendant, who admitted “he wanted to see if he could grow it.”
+According to the police, the defendant picked up a small plant that appeared to be cannabis, and ran and hid it in his backyard.
+The police came into his backyard to investigate.
+They located the plant and spoke with the defendant, who admitted: “he wanted to see if he could grow it.”
 After discussion with the prosecutor, the State dropped all charges.